 The village of Baysville is another destination on the lake that’s only a short boat or car ride away.
 This popular vacation spot offers the same amenities as Dorset, and also hosts the always-fun Lake of Bays Antique Boat Show.

 Looking for other fun things to do in magnificent Lake of Bays?
-Be sure to check out the family-fun street fair the locals call the Walkabout festival.
-This excellent arts and crafts festival usually coincides with Canada day fireworks on July 1st.
+Be sure to check out the family-focussed street fair the locals call the Walkabout festival.
+This excellent arts and crafts festival usually coincides with Canada Day fireworks on July 1st.

 Other fun things to do in Baysville include: